 Attend Middlebury College at Universidad Carlos III to continue to enhance your language skills and understanding of the Spanish culture.
 You must have completed at least five semesters of Spanish prior to departure.
 Note that one of the courses for admission includes a content or literature course taught in Spanish.
 In addition, you select from a number of housing options available to you as a program participant.

 The Middlebury program is for advanced Spanish students who would like to study at the Universidad Carlos III.
 As a participant, you take an advanced language content course in the "Sede Prim" which is Middlebury's Center located in the heart of Madrid.
 You also enroll in 3-4 courses (dependent on credits) directly at the university with local students.
-You can take a wide range of courses in areas such as: art history, economics, geography, history, law, philosophy, and political science.
+You can take a wide range of courses in areas such as: art history, economics, geography, history, law, philosophy, political science and sociology.

 To take full advantage of your time abroad, you are expected to maintain the spirit of the Middlebury College Language Pledge and speak only Spanish while in Spain.